benc-uk/batcomputer/README.md

 # Project Batcomputer
-Project Batcomputer is a working example of DevOps applied to machine learning
+Project Batcomputer is a working example of DevOps applied to machine learning and the field of AI

 Motivations for this project:
 - Understand the challenges in operationisation of ML models
 - Attempt to make a reality of “DevOps for AI”
 - Existing processes (e.g. Azure Machine Learning Service) deemed problematic

-**Why "Project Batcomputer"?**
+**💬 Why "Project Batcomputer"?**
 The main model trained and used as the foundation of the project is based on crime data, and predictions of outcomes of crimes (convictions etc).
-The [Batman Batcomputer](https://en.wikipedia.org/wiki/Batcomputer) seemed like way to make such a prediction model more fun and interesting.
+The [Batman Batcomputer](https://en.wikipedia.org/wiki/Batcomputer) seemed like a fun way to make using such a prediction model more interesting.

 Some of the main themes that make up the project:
 - Wrapper app that allows the model to be run as a RESTful web API